How to Calculate Wattage (Watts)

 What is power factor?

-Power Factor is a measure of effectiveness with which an electrical device converts volt-amperes to watts.
+Power Factor is a measure of the effectiveness with which an electrical device converts volt-amperes to watts.
 Power factor is represented as a dimensionless number between 0 and 1.

 The closer the number is to one the 'better' the power factor.
 The higher the power factor, the more effectively electrical power is used.
 Resistive loads, such as most electric heaters, will have a power factor of 1 as they convert all electrical power supplied into heat.
 Equipment with motors, such fridges and air conditioners will have a lower power factor.